 Registered Staff Hours

-While this nursing home's overall grade was as bad as it gets, it actually excelled in the area of inspections.
-In fact, we gave it an A- for that category, which is one of our highest scores.
-We weigh several aspects of a nursing home's inspection report in determining our inspection scores.
-One of those factors is deficiencies.
-It should be noted that the severity of deficiencies is usually more meaningful than the number of deficiencies, as some deficiencies are quite insignificant.
-This facility was hit with 7 deficiencies on its inspection report, but none of the deficiencies were considered to be major deficiencies.
-This indicates that the inspectors didn't consider any of these deficiencies to be an immediate risk to patient health or safety.
+Although we didn't grade this nursing home favorably overall, we actually gave it an excellent grade in the category of inspections, where it received a grade of A. We weigh several aspects of a nursing home's inspection report in calculating our inspection scores.
+One key factor is health deficiencies.
+You should keep in mind that the severity of the deficiencies is usually more meaningful than the number of deficiencies, as some of these are quite insignificant.
+Although this facility had some deficiencies on its report, none were major deficiencies based on CMS' deficiency scale.
 A few minor deficiencies are not the end of the world.

 Long-term Care Quality

-Does this page answer your questions about Golden Living Center-Indianapolis?
+Does this page answer your questions about Brickyard Healthcare – Churchman Care Center?

 Short-term Care Quality